 Pour 800 ml of water into a pot, add the konbu and place over medium heat.
 When it comes to a boil, add the Chinese cabbage.
 When it returns to a boil, use a spoon to form the sardine paste into bite-size balls and gently add to the soup.

 Simmer briefly and skim off the surface scum.
-Add the negi and simmer for another 5 minutes.
+Add the leek and simmer for another 5 minutes.

 Dissolve the miso and simmer for another 2-3 minutes to allow the ingredients to absorb the miso flavor.
 Drizzle the sesame oil in a circular motion just before serving.
 Pour into individual bowls and sprinkle with sansho pepper to taste.

-[Suribachi] A mortar.
-Japanese mortars have radial patterned dents on the inner side to make ingredients into particulate pieces or paste.
+A suribachi is equivalent to a mortar.
+Japanese mortars have radial patterned dents on the inner side to grind ingredients or make paste.